SettleMint

 Hashlock coordination

-When any flow targets an external chain (externalChainId != 0), the settlement requires a shared hashlock for cross-chain coordination:
+When any flow uses type: "external", the settlement requires a shared hashlock for coordination:

-1. Creation -- the settlement creator provides a hashlock (hash of a secret) when any flow is external
+1. Creation -- the settlement creator provides either the raw secret or its hashlock when any flow is external

-2. External HTLC -- counterparties deploy Hash Time-Locked Contracts on external chains using the same hashlock
+2. External HTLC -- counterparties run the matching workflow on the external chain using the same hashlock

-For pure local settlements (all flows have externalChainId = 0), the hashlock is optional and can be omitted entirely.
+For pure local settlements, the hashlock is optional and can be omitted entirely.

 Roles